JerryUusis/unit_testing_react_ts/README.md

-# Unit testing React with Jest
+# Unit testing React/TypeScript with Jest

 If you want to write tests for your React/TypeScript application with Jest, you need to do some configuration and install some libraries get Jest tests running.
 Application in the repo was built using Vite.